 As a PTA, you need to be able to translate the physical therapist’s plan of care into a treatment plan.
-The PT relies on you to follow their plan in order to help the patient achieve their short and long term goals after their injury.
+The PT relies on you to follow their plan in order to help the patient achieve their short and long-term goals after their injury.

 When we speak with students who have graduated from the program, they consistently say that the best part of being a PTA is meeting new people.

-As a PTA, you’re spending hours with each patient as you help them become more mobile.
-You’re teaching them movements and exercises as therapy progresses, sure, but you also get to learn about their lives and who they are as a person.
+As a PTA, you spend hours with each patient as you help them become more mobile.
+You teach them movements and exercises as therapy progresses, and you learn about their lives and who they are as a person.
 You're also responsible for making sure a patient and their family understands exercises and stretches they need to do.

-The other fantastic benefit of being a physical therapist assistant is that you get to see visible progress of the people you help.
+The other benefit of being a physical therapist assistant is that you get to see visible progress of the people you help.

 In many cases, you’re helping with motions that you probably already picture when you think of physical therapy.
-You help a person as they learn to walk, take them through different movements so they can regain mobility of an appendage and assist them as they learn the basics of using crutches, a wheelchair, etc.
+You help a person as they learn to walk, take them through different movements so they can regain mobility and assist them as they learn the basics of using crutches, a wheelchair, etc.

 But therapy extends far beyond that.
 In many cases, you’ll act as a teacher, talking to someone about the exercises they can do once they leave and making sure they stick to their “exercise plan.”
 At other times, your job will be to act as pain manager, using different types of therapies to ease a person’s suffering as they cope with a debilitating injury.

-You may not have even realized the different kinds of therapies that will fall under your banner.
+You may not have even realized the different kinds of therapies that will fall under your care.
 Massage therapy, for instance, is something that all PTAs must learn.
 Deep tissue massage can help reduce pain dramatically, and as a PTA, it’s up to you to administer these.
-Therapeutic modalities such as ultrasound, electrical stimulation, cold laser and diathermy are additional outlets that can be beneficial for patients.
+Therapeutic modalities such as ultrasound, electrical stimulation, cold laser and diathermy are additional therapies that can be beneficial for patients.

 If you’re considering life as a PTA, then this list of skills and job duties should re-confirm what you already know.
 Working with patients to improve their quality of life is a fulfilling path, one that will continue to surprise you and reward you for years to come.